astampoulis/makam-paper-funpearl/makamcode/05-patterns.md

-# Where our hero Hagop adds pattern matching on his own
+# In which our hero Hagop adds pattern matching on his own

 <!--
 ```makam